 In addition to obtaining the DSP’s consent, the QSE representing a proposed ADER must execute a supplement to its Standard Form Market Participant Agreement and submit it to ERCOT for counter-signature.
 The “Supplement to the Standard Form Market Participant Agreement” (hereinafter “QSE Supplement”), Appendix B to this document, is available on the Pilot Projects page of the ERCOT website.

-The “DSP Acknowledgment” and the “QSE Supplement,” as well as the “Details of the Aggregation,” as described above, shall be submitted as a package to ERCOT via e-mail to pilotprojects@ercot.com and copy the DSP and Resource Entity (RE).
+The “DSP Acknowledgment” and the “QSE Supplement,” as well as the “Details of the Aggregation,” and the “LSE Acknowledgment” (if applicable) as described above, shall be submitted as a package to ERCOT via e-mail to pilotprojects@ercot.com and copy the DSP and Resource Entity (RE).
 QSEs may request that a secure email account be created with ERCOT if using standard email is of concern.

-Upon receiving the three documents noted above, ERCOT will review the documents.
+Upon receiving the documents noted above, ERCOT will review the documents.
 ERCOT may reject the submission for the following reasons: